Kato-Shi/reqres/ReqresIntegratedApplication.WebAPI/warehouse-frontend/README.md

    npm run dev
    ```
    Vite proxies `/api/*` to `http://localhost:5135` so calls avoid CORS during development.

+4. **Log in with the demo credentials**:
+   - Open the dev server (typically `http://localhost:5173`).
+   - Enter `eve.holt@reqres.in` with password `cityslicka` on the login page.
+The check is local—no ReqRes request is sent—so you can always sign in and then exercise the rest of the dashboard.
+   - Use the header **Logout** button to clear the session and return to the login screen.

 4. **Build for production** (optional):
    ```bash